Scared Stiff poster

 Narrative Framework

-This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+This structural analysis employs systematic plot point analysis that identifies crucial turning points.
 By mapping Scared Stiff against these established plot points, we can identify how George Marshall utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Scared Stiff within the comedy genre.

 Comparative Analysis

-Additional comedy films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more George Marshall analyses, see Hook, Line and Sinker, My Friend Irma and Money from Home.
+Additional comedy films include The Bad Guys, Ella Enchanted and The Evening Star.
+For more George Marshall analyses, see Money from Home, Hook, Line and Sinker and My Friend Irma.

 Plot Points by Act